owainlewis/opus/README.md

 **Key Features:**
 - 🔧 **Turn any script into a tool** - Bash scripts, Python, or any executable
-- 🤖 **100+ LLM providers** - Powered by LiteLLM supporting Anthropic, OpenAI, Gemini, AWS Bedrock, Azure, Oracle GenAI, and more
+- 🤖 **100+ LLM providers** - Native Oracle GenAI support + LiteLLM for Anthropic, OpenAI, Google Gemini, and more
 - 🔒 **Enterprise-ready** - Per-tool approval settings, no vendor lock-in
 - 📋 **Recipes (Runbooks)** - Interactive, reusable workflows
 - 🎯 **Simple configuration** - YAML-based tool definitions